FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/4-operation-and-maintenance.md

 the interactive shell that is provided for the database.
 Proceed as follows:

 1. Log in to the CMM node as a user with root privileges.
+2. Retrieve the name of influxdb container with the following command: docker ps | grep influxdb
+   The name is the last parameter returned - ending with influxdb_1.
+   E.g.: monascadocker_influxdb_1
-2. Connect to InfluxDB as follows:
+3. Connect to InfluxDB as follows:

 ```
 # docker exec -it monascadocker_influxdb_1 /bin/sh